eduardocruzpalacios/oop-design-patterns-java/README.md

 Message is the model for what is sent and has a reference for the message value, the sender and the date and time it was sent.
 #### Memento
-DEFINITION: provides the ability to restore an object to its previous state (undo).
+DEFINITION: Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

 Memento interface ensures all its implementations have a getter to get the state (represented as a generic).
 Its implementation is Snapshot class.